ncatlab/nlab-content/pages/6175.md

 The [[nilradical|Nilradical]] of a commutative ring is the radical of the $0$ ideal.

-For a [[noncommutative ring]] or an [[associative algebra]] there are many competing notions of a radical of a ring such as [[Jacobson radical]], Levitzky radical, and sometimes of radicals of ideals or, more often, arbitrary modules of a ring.
+For a [[noncommutative ring]] or an [[associative algebra]] there are many competing notions of a radical of a ring such as [[Jacobson radical]], Levitzky radical, and sometimes of radicals of ideals or, more often, of radicals of arbitrary modules of a ring.

-## Properties
+## Radical functors

 Each of the notions of radical mentioned above are functorial, and some of the abstract properties of such functors are used in noncommutative localization theory, when defining so called *radical functors*.
 Classically these were considered for module categories ${ }_R Mod$ (left modules over a ring $R$, but there are generalizations for arbitrary [[Grothendieck categories]], and there are also some notions of radical for nonadditive categories.
 See [Shulgeifer 60](#Shulgeifer60).